alefragnani/atom-finalbuilder/README.md

 Build FinalBuilder projects from Atom.

-Select any FinalBuilder project available and call the building, inside FinalBuilder or command line.
-You can use projects that you are editing or anyone available in the Treeview.
+Select any FinalBuilder project available and build it, inside FinalBuilder or in command prompt.
+You can use projects that you are editing or any available in the Treeview.

 You can use **Command Palette** or **Treeview Context Menu**.